-Ali is not an Australian citizen.
+Ali is not a citizen.
 He drives a taxi using another man’s license and relies on the GPS to negotiate his way around a city he doesn’t know.
-His passenger, Esther is an old woman who settles into the back of the cab and forgets where she is going.
-She is angry because she has been stripped of everything that is familiar and she cannot recognise the world anymore.
-But Ali is fed up with being a scapegoat.
-He has suffered immeasurable loss and survives each day by risking his safety.
-Ali and Esther set off in search of a vague destination and all they have in common is their damage.
-She can’t remember and he can't forget.
+His passenger, Esther is an old woman who can’t remember where she is going.
+She is angry because she has been stripped of everything that is familiar to her and she doesn't recognise the world anymore.
+They travel through the night in search of a vague destination while surveillance cameras mark their journey, coldly redacting the human element, defining who belongs and who does not, who is safe and who is not.
+What they are left with is their damage – she can’t remember and he cannot forget.

 The character of Esther is played by Imelda Bourke, a well-known jazz singer in her hometown Adelaide where she raised her five children, one of whom is the writer/director of Damage, Madeleine Blackwell.

 The use of non-actors is central to the concept of the film; both Ali and Imelda used their own lives as resources for an invented narrative.
 The initial script was written by Madeleine but became a flexible structure as the actors played with improvisation to develop a complicity in story-telling which is full of vitality and almost brings the screen to life.

 Damage took five years and a deeply committed team to create.
 It is a truly independent feature that expresses the importance of humanity and hope in a world where war is becoming the norm and fear of the refugee a symptom.